 Warning: This article contains disturbing and sexually explicit language.
 Please read at your own discretion.

-The women claimed that Franco and his partners subjected them to sexually exploitative auditions and film shoots in exchange for acting opportunities that were never materialized or released.
+The women claim that Franco and his partners subjected them to sexually exploitative auditions and film shoots in exchange for acting opportunities that were never materialized or released.

-In the suit filed in Los Angeles County Superior Court, the two women, Tither-Kaplan and Gaal, alleged that Franco and his partners “engaged in widespread inappropriate and sexually charged behaviour towards female students by sexualizing their power as a teacher and an employer by dangling the opportunity for roles in their projects.”
+In the suit filed in Los Angeles County Superior Court, the two women, Sarah Tither-Kaplan and Toni Gaal, allege that Franco and his partners “engaged in widespread inappropriate and sexually charged behaviour towards female students by sexualizing their power as a teacher and an employer by dangling the opportunity for roles in their projects.”

 Then, she claimed, she and her female co-stars were asked to shoot another topless scene, this time wearing animal skulls on their heads and dancing around Franco.
 Tither-Kaplan said a woman who refused to take part was swiftly sent home the next day.

 “I got it in my head pretty quickly that, OK, you don’t say ‘no’ to this guy,” she said.

 If you or someone you know is experiencing abuse or is involved in an abusive situation, please visit the Canadian Resource Centre for Victims of Crime for help.
 They are also reachable toll-free at 1-877-232-2610.